doomster/tornsignatures/README.md

 * PNG background images 600x100 size named as *FACTION_ID*-1.png *FACTION_ID*-2.png etc. your member will decide which image to use by changing the link.

 ## what it does
 The script chooses a random api key from the array on each image request, it then requests the user data from api.
 It checks if the user is a member of the faction, loads the image, imprints the text data to the image and serves the image as an output.
-If you use the link as an "insert image" link in torn, each time this image is to be displayed , the script will update the image with a new updated version.
+If you use the link as an "insert image" link in torn, each time this image is to be displayed , the script will update the image with a new updated version (now has a 10seconds buffer).

 The more requests the more API keys are needed in order not to get the key "blocked" and get an empty response. for a full faction you will need around 10 keys.
 The more the better.